How to Get the Pay Rise You Deserve Easily

 1 - 2 minutes

-You’ve worked exceptionally hard through a challenging period of various lockdowns and economic disruption, been consistent in producing high quality work and delivering results, and now it’s time to have ‘that conversation’ about your salary expectations moving forward - and why shouldn’t you?
+You’ve worked exceptionally hard through a challenging period of economic disruption, been consistent in producing high quality work and delivering results, and now it’s time to have ‘that conversation’ about your salary expectations moving forward - and why shouldn’t you?
 Your hard work should be reflected in your salary.

 Despite the cost of living continuing to rise, UK professionals are not legally entitled to an annual pay rise; it’s up to the employer to decide and award pay rises and bonuses to employees when they see fit.

-Find out what you’re worth
+Finding out what you’re worth

 The first step is to assess whether what you’re being paid is in line with the industry average for your role and location.
+Platforms such as Glassdoor or job boards such as Indeed will give you an indication into what other employers are paying their staff and if this is in line with what you are being paid.

-When searching through job boards, take a look at other roles which you could transfer your skills across too as well - if you could increase your salary by transferring your skills across into a different sector, this might be an area which you could explore.
+If you’re being paid lower than the industry average for your skills and experience, you will already be in a great place to start negotiations.
+When searching through job boards, take a look at other roles which you could transfer your skills across too as well - if you could increase your salary by transferring your hard and soft skills across into a different sector, this might be an area which you could explore.

 It’s also worth looking into whether there is a skills shortage in your area for the type of work you do - could they afford to lose you?
+Supply and demand could dictate your rate of pay.

-Establish what you bring to the table
+Establishing what you bring to the table

 Once you’ve established the average industry salary, it’s time to consider what you bring to the table which they might not be able to easily find elsewhere.

-No one is indispensable but you can make a pretty compelling case as to why it would be in their best interest to give you a raise rather than them trying to recruit someone else (let’s not forget, the recruitment process is expensive and time consuming).
+Remember that no one is indispensable but you can make a pretty compelling case as to why it would be in their best interest to give you a raise rather than them trying to recruit someone else (let’s not forget, the recruitment process is expensive and time consuming).

 Think about what you’ve learnt during your time with the business; what skills and experience have you acquired which would be difficult to replace?
+Perhaps you have technical skills which are integral to the operation.

 Soft skills are also extremely important too.
 Are you a team player?
 Do you turn up on time?
 Work hard?
 Show dedication?
 If you’re a model employee, this will also stand in your favour.